Our Mission is Safety

 Experts recommend scrutinizing all household products, including:

 These products may contain ammonia, sulfuric and phosphoric acids, lye, chlorine, lead, formaldehyde and phenol.

 Detergent pods for laundry and dishwashers are attractive to infants and toddlers because they are soft and colorful and resemble candy, toys and teething products.
 Children who eat these pods are at elevated risk because of the concentrated levels of chemicals in the pods.

-The American Association of Poison Control Centers reports children under the age of 5 ingested, inhaled or were exposed through skin or eye contact to single-load laundry pods over 9,000 times in 2018.
+The American Association of Poison Control Centers reports children younger than 5 ingested, inhaled or were exposed through skin or eye contact to single-load laundry pods over 9,000 times in 2018.